 4. Decision Support

-QuakeSim tools are used as a back end for E-DECIDER.
+QuakeSim tools and Web services are used as a back end for E-DECIDER.
 E-DECIDER provides decision support for earthquake disaster management and response utilizing NASA and other available remote sensing data and QuakeSim modeling software (Figure 3).
-E-DECIDER delivers a web-based infrastructure and mobile interface designed for ease-of-use by decision makers, including: rapid and readily accessible satellite imagery and interferograms following earthquakes; standards-compliant map data products; and deformation modeling and earthquake forecasting results [2].
+E-DECIDER delivers a web-based infrastructure and mobile interface designed for ease-of-use by decision makers, including rapid and readily accessible satellite imagery and synthetic interferograms following earthquakes; standards-compliant map data products; and deformation modeling and earthquake aftershock forecasting results [2].
 The decision support tools are developed working in partnership with end users in first response and disaster management agencies, such as the USGS, CGS, and DHS.
 A recent addition to the suite of tools includes delivery of E-DECIDER information through the DHS Unified Incident Command and Decision Support (UICDS) software, which allows data providers a means to communicate and send their products in a standard manner in the event of a disaster.

 An example workflow includes an end-to-end process that starts with the triggering of a deformation simulation from a >M5 earthquake from the USGS feed and ends with those results posted to an RSS feed.
 We have developed algorithms and web services to automatically process output from the Disloc model to produce tilt and deformation gradient information using a Sobel operator.
 The tilt is a measurement of the change of slope that can affect water distribution, drainage, and sewage services.
 The deformation gradient is a measure of the rate of change of deformation and can detect locations of possible fault rupture on the surface as well as locations where infrastructure may be impacted by tension, compression, or shear at the surface.

 The tilt and gradient processing can be performed as an on-demand process or as a web service.
-The web service version is chained with RSSDisloc to provide automatic mapping of tilt and gradient for earthquakes as they appear on the USGS PAGER feed.
+The web service version will be chained with RSSDisloc to provide automatic mapping of tilt and gradient for earthquakes as they appear on the USGS PAGER feed.
 The tilt and gradient information can be mapped either with KML for display in Google Earth or with ArcGIS or other desktop GIS tools.
 Mapping products generated in ArcGIS are shared either as image/PDF files or in native mapping formats.
 Additionally, these products will be disseminated automatically via UICDS to responders (in locations where UICDS is in use).
 The JPL UICDS core has been installed and is operational and has been tested in a response exercise to push E-DECIDER products to end users in an operational environment during the ShakeOut in mid-October 2012.
 Future plans to send epicenter and potentially exposed infrastructure from HAZUS databases from the E-DECIDER GeoServer directly to UICDS upon the USGS feed trigger are also underway.

 5. Cloud Computing